abdoelsaeed/Learning_Management_System2/readme.md

 ---

 *This README was generated to be as comprehensive and clear as possible.
-If you have any questions or need more details, check the code or contact the maintainer.*
+If you have any questions or need more details, check the code or contact with me on abdoelsaeed290@gmail.com.*